mongodb/docs/content/deploy-replica-set-with-keyfile-access-control.md

 ### Step 6: Create the user administrator.

-Important: After you create the first user, the [localhost exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) is no longer available.The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
-This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.If at least one user does *not* have privileges to create users, once the localhost exception closes you may be unable to create or modify users with new privileges, and therefore unable to access necessary operations.
+Important: After you create the first user, the [localhost exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) is no longer available.
+The first user must have privileges to create other users, such as a user with the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase).
+This ensures that you can create additional users after the [Localhost Exception](https://docs.mongodb.com/manual/core/security-users/#localhost-exception) closes.
+If at least one user does *not* have privileges to create users, once the localhost exception closes you may be unable to create or modify users with new privileges, and therefore unable to access necessary operations.

 Add a user using the [``db.createUser()``](https://docs.mongodb.com/manual/reference/method/db.createUser/#db.createUser) method.
 The user should have at minimum the [``userAdminAnyDatabase``](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdminAnyDatabase) role on the